gerardroche/sublime-phpunit/README.md

 ## Features

+* Composer installed PHPUnit support
 * Run all tests
-* Run single test-case or single test *(put cursor on test method)*
+* Run single test-case or single test(s)
+    - Run a single test by putting cursor on test method
+    - Run multiple tests with a multiple selection of test methods
+* Run test-case for the current class-under-test
 * Run last test
-* Run test-case for the current implementation class
-* Switch between test-case and implementation class
+* Switch (and split) test-case and implementation class
 * Goto to test failure file/line-number
-* Composer installed PHPUnit support
+* Toggle test report execution format
+    - TestDox
+    - TAP

 The PHPUnit configuration file is found by looking for `phpunit.xml` or `phpunit.xml.dist` in the active view file directory or the nearest common ancestor directory in the current open folders.
 If the project has a Composer installed PHPUnit then the Composer installed PHPUnit is used to run the tests.